Aarception/Mo-information-security-portfolio/README.md

 -Mo

-I am going to break habit to contextual cost and responsibility,
+I am going to break habit to contextualize cost and responsibility,

     Cost: The immediate (🚫 rolling) financial cost is $1.5B
     Responsibility: Containment or Board Notice that births